9 Things You Should Know When Dating a Commercial Fisherman

 3. When you date a commercial fisherman, you’ll learn about boat parts, engines, and stuff you couldn’t care less about.

-You’ll go to dinners with his friends and struggle to stay awake when the conversation only revolves around fishing and other fishermen and women they know.
+You’ll go to dinners with his friends and struggle to stay awake when the conversation only revolves around fishing and other fishermen they know.

 You’ll show support with a polite smile and nod, all the while secretly dying of boredom.